zeplin/connected-components-docs/docs/gettingStarted/SWIFT.md

 }
 ```

+#### Using VS Code Extension

+If you're using the Visual Studio Code extension, you can simply click “Connect to Zeplin component” and search for a component in Zeplin, directly within Visual Studio Code.

 **Congratulations, we just connected our first component!** 🎉

 Next up, we'll install and use Zeplin's CLI tool so that these connected components are visible in Zeplin to our team.